Managing Alpine Linux Based Container Images With Renovate

 ,

-Renovate will only update to Python image tags matching that version, which may
+Renovate only updates Python image tags matching that version, which may limit

-limit updates, and doesn't identify any OS updates.
-This post details how to
+updates, and doesn't identify any OS updates.
+This post details how to configure

-This post assumes you have a working knowledge of Renovate and will cover some more advanced topics.
+This post assumes you have a working knowledge of Renovate and covers some more advanced topics.
 You can find more introductory information in the Renovate docs.

 Container image tag versions can be wildly different, sometimes chaotic, but